-I remember making cauliflower gratin with a mornay-like sauce in culinary school.
-Blanketing the soft white sauce over the steamed white florets, then sliding the pan under the broiler to create a bubbling crust with a blistered, rust-colored top.
+I remember making cauliflower gratin with mornay sauce in culinary school.
+Blanketing soft white sauce over steamed white florets, then sliding the pan under the broiler to create a blistered, rust-colored crust.
 To me, this recipe exposed everything that is wrong with our approach to cooking cauliflower.
 Not sure what to do with a vegetable?
-Then simply steam it and cover it in cheese sauce!
+Steam it and cover it in cheese!

-Since that fateful night, I’ve tried to show cauliflower a little more respect by using it in recipes that showcase its strengths, such as puréed cauliflower soup with paprika, almond and milk; cauliflower mash with garlic, mustard and potato; and pan-roasted florets with a sprinkling of Parmesan.
-But I was intrigued when I found a recipe for cauliflower ragu in my favorite cookbook by Mario Batali.
+Since that fateful night, I’ve tried to show cauliflower a little more respect by letting it shine in recipes like puréed cauliflower soup with paprika, almond and milk; cauliflower mash with garlic, mustard and potato; and pan-roasted florets with Parmesan.
+But I was intrigued when I found a recipe for cauliflower ragu in my favorite cookbook by Mario Batali, Molto Gusto.

 Cauliflower ragu with penne

 2 tablespoons olive oil, plus more as needed